pingcap/docs-tidb-operator/en/backup-restore-overview.md

 ### General fields

 * `.spec.metadata.namespace`: The namespace where the `Backup` CR is located.
 * `.spec.toolImage`：set the tools image used by `Backup`.
 For example, you can set `spec.toolImage: pingcap/br:v4.0.10` when using BR, or you can set `spec.toolImage: pingcap/dumpling:v4.0.10` when using Dumpling.
-If not, BR will use the version in `pingcap/br:${tikv_version}` by default。 When using Dumpling to backup, the version specified in `TOOLKIT_V40` stored in [Backup Manager Dockerfile](https://github.com/pingcap/tidb-operator/blob/${operator_version}/images/tidb-backup-manager/Dockerfile) will be used by default. v1.1.9 and the later versions support this configuration.
+If not, BR will use the version in `pingcap/br:${tikv_version}` by default.
+When using Dumpling to backup, the version specified in `TOOLKIT_V40` stored in Backup Manager Dockerfile at `https://github.com/pingcap/tidb-operator/blob/${operator_version}/images/tidb-backup-manager/Dockerfile` will be used by default. v1.1.9 and the later versions support this configuration.
 * `.spec.tikvGCLifeTime`: The temporary `tikv_gc_life_time` time setting during the backup, which defaults to 72h.

     Before the backup begins, if the `tikv_gc_life_time` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator [adjusts the value of `tikv_gc_life_time`](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) to the value of `spec.tikvGCLifeTime`.
 This operation makes sure that the backup data is not garbage-collected by TiKV.